-ASIN: B019WTGQYI
+ASIN: B019WTM8YU

-Best Sellers Rank: #6 in Books > Literature & Fiction > Genre Fiction > Horror > Dark Fantasy #14 in Books > Audible Audiobooks > Fantasy #15 in Books > Literature & Fiction > Genre Fiction > TV, Movie, Video Game Adaptations
+Best Sellers Rank: #11 in Books > Literature & Fiction > Genre Fiction > Horror > Dark Fantasy #19 in Books > Literature & Fiction > Genre Fiction > TV, Movie, Video Game Adaptations #21 in Books > Audible Audiobooks > Fantasy

 Customer Reviews

 The eight volumes of the Dark Tower series are the best fiction series I've ever read.
 It's hard to rate one book over another, but I'd give each one at least a 4 star rating and a 5 star rating for the series.
 The 2017 reading of the series is my second time through the series.
 The first read was in hardback and the second time through was on my Kindle Fire.
 I did not enjoy the movie that was recently released as it strayed so far from the books.
 Others I've talked to that have not read the series or read parts of the series years ago enjoyed the movie.